hasshe/railway-stats/README.md

 ## Features

 - **Automatic data collection:** Nightly job fetches all departures for both directions from the [TransitHub API](https://v2.api.transithub.se).
+- **Retry on collection failure:** The nightly collection job automatically retries on failure with configurable exponential backoff (see `tripinfo.retry.*`).
 - **Rolling 30-day retention:** Oldest records are pruned to maintain a strict 30-day window (configurable via `tripinfo.retention.days`).
 - **Trip list:** Filterable cards show departure, arrival, minutes late, and status badges.
 - **Claimable filter:** Shows only trips that were cancelled or ≥ 20 minutes late (Swedish reimbursement threshold).